pyfisch/rfcs/text/0000-crate-name-transfer.md

 # Drawbacks

-### What if people get mad at the Responsible Party?
+### What if people get mad at the name transfer team?

 People are welcome to get mad at any Rust team member at any time, although this is not encouraged.
 The Responsible Party needs to be willing to stake their